thiagoanegreiros/envy/README.md

 # envy

-**envy** is a minimal, dependency-free environment variable loader for Python.
+**ta-envy** is a minimal, dependency-free environment variable loader for Python.
 It reads `.env` files, validates required variables, and converts values to the correct type.

 ## 🚀 Features